 How to contact the Annuity Service Center Annuity Service Center P.O.
-Box 173920 Denver, CO 80217-3920 888-560-5938
+Box 173921 Denver, CO 80217-3921 888-560-5938

 Your initial Contribution must be at least \$5,000.
-Subsequent Contributions must be either \$500, or \$100 if made through an Automatic Bank Draft Plan.
+Subsequent Contributions must be either \$500; or \$100 if made through an Automatic Bank Draft Plan.

-The money you contribute to the Contract will be invested at your direction, except that in some states during your "Right of Cancellation period" your payment will be allocated to the Schwab Money Market Sub-Account.
-The duration of your Right of Cancellation period depends on your state law and is generally 10 days after you receive your Contract.
+The money you contribute to the Contract will be invested at your direction.
+The duration of your Right of Cancellation period under New York state law is 10 days after you receive your Contract.
 Allocations during the Right of Cancellation period are described in more detail in this Prospectus.